Michaelangel007/easing/README.md

 shorted phrase: **normalized**

-If you are familiar with OpenGL or DirectX graphic API's, when a vertex is transformed through the pipline you will run across something called _"Normalized Device Coordinates"_ which embody the same idea.
+If you are familiar with OpenGL or DirectX graphic API's, when a vertex is transformed through the pipeline you will run across something called _"Normalized Device Coordinates"_ which embody the same idea.

 If we wanted to place an object at the middle of the screen we could place